lewmoore/RateMeFT/README.md

 * Add Dockerfile and push image to Dockerhub
 * Begin to add MongoDB database to application with Mongoose to store rating value in collection
 * Add CircleCI for continuous integration and automated unit testing
+* Extended pipeline with AWS CodePipeline for Continuous Deployment to AWS ElasticBeanstalk application